-The Xperia Z1 Compact also performed well against the HTC One (which also packs in a 2300mAh battery) in day to day use.
+The Xperia Z1 Compact also performed well against the top-end HTC One M8 (which packs in a 2600mAh battery) in day to day use.

 The impressive battery life can be attributed to the smaller screen and lower resolution placing a lot less strain on the GPU (but then again, the same could be said of the Mini rivals), coupled with Sony's battery-saving techniques.
 Stamina mode is particularly impressive, as it cuts down the amount of work the phone has to do.

 Turning this on gave an estimated boost from 11 hours of use to a whole day which was perfect, giving the Xperia Z1 Compact the extra juice to cope with being away from the charger, and really will stave off battery depletion in general day to day life.

 Having the quick toggles in the notification bar also means that switching Wi-Fi on and off, as well as disabling GPS or mobile data (things that can heavily drain the battery) is really easy.

 A special shout out should be saved for the Qualcomm 800 chip at the heart of the Z1 Compact too - it's a real power saver and, while it does seem to diminish over time (and has been replaced by the 801 processor seen in the new wave of phones) the general efficiency is something that I've given a big thumbs up to.

 The Sony Xperia Z1 Compact also comes with all the necessary connectivity options too; Wi-Fi, Bluetooth, NFC, 4G LTE and GPS are all catered for.
 This ensures it is able to compete against all the 4G-toting flagships.

 There are certain features that any modern smartphone should include, and one of those is the ability to make and receive phone calls.